Albin Małysiak

 Albin Małysiak C.M.
 (12 June 1917 – 16 July 2011) was a Polish bishop of the Roman Catholic Church.
 At the time of his death, he was one of the oldest Catholic bishops and the oldest Polish bishop.
+He was also a Righteous Among the Nations, having sheltered several Jews during the war.

 Biography

+Małysiak was born in Kocoń, now Poland, in 1917, and was ordained a priest on 1 May 1941 in the religious institute, the Congregation of the Mission.